Published May 13, 2024

 Other Benefits Offered

-While a grocery allowance is a great asset, there may be other perks through other plans that may be a better fit for your health and lifestyle needs.
-It’s important to explore all potential benefits and decide which are top priorities before making a final decision.
+While a grocery allowance is a great asset, there may be other perks through other plans that may be a better fit for your health and lifestyle needs, such as prescription drug coverage or dental coverage.
+It’s important to explore all potential benefits with a licensed insurance agent who specializes in Medicare to determine your top priorities before making a final decision.

 Other Grocery Assistance Options